lucie-on-github/Lucie-Docs/docs/translation.md

-The auto-translations module includes automatic translations, flag translations, manual message translations and command translations.
+The translations module includes automatic translations, flag translations, manual message translations and command translations.

 ?> Auto-translation and manual translations always use the server's language.